Securing Redis Client Connections

 rladmin> cluster config min_data_TLS_version [version, e.g. 1.2]

-Note that if a client supports an older TLS version, the communication will not be allowed.
+Note that if a client supports an older TLS version, the communication is not be allowed.